Mohammed-Karimullah/JavaScript-mini/README.md

-# 30 Mini JavaScript Projects
+# Mini JavaScript Projects

 ### Overview
-This repository contains 30 mini JavaScript projects that I am building to strengthen my JavaScript skills and gain practical experience in front-end development.
+This repository contains mini JavaScript projects that I am building to strengthen my JavaScript skills and gain practical experience in front-end development.
-These projects are developed by following tutorials and guidance from the JavaScript King YouTube channel.
+These projects are developed by following tutorials and guidance from YouTube channels like 'JavaScript King' & 'How to Become a Developer'.

 ### Objective
 The goal of this project series is to: